RichardDShipman/Glycopeptide_Proteoform_Generator/README.md

 GitHub: https://github.com/RichardDShipman

-This repository contains a Python script for processing glycopeptides data to generate text files with proteoforms from combinations of glycopeptides across the glycosylation sites found for a protein.
-The script reads glycopeptides data from a CSV file, groups and formats the data, and generates proteoforms with a configurable limit on the number of combinations.
-Results are saved to text files and CSV files in the data folder.
+This repository hosts a Python script `glycopeptide_proteoform_generator_cmd.py` designed for processing glycopeptide data to generate proteoforms by exploring combinations of glycopeptides across the glycosylation sites associated with a given protein.
+The script reads glycopeptide data from a CSV file, formats the information, and generates proteoforms while allowing users to set a configurable limit on the number of proteoforms combinations per protein.
+This feature enables users to control the output’s complexity based on their requirements and hardware setup.
+The generated results are stored in both text and CSV file formats within the designated data folder.

 ## Features